The Citrix Smarter Workplace Report 2021

 Learn how to design a hybrid work experience that avoids the constraints of the past and puts technology to its best use.

 Hybrid work has never been done at this scale, or with this sense of permanence.
-In this report’s inaugural year, we’ve compiled eight guiding principles that can help your organization operationalize hybrid — and capitalize on the immense potential that this work model brings.
+In this report’s inaugural year, we’ve compiled seven guiding principles that can help your organization operationalize hybrid — and capitalize on the immense potential that this work model brings.

 of global employees want a hybrid work model.